Fallot, Époisses, and the Last Kir at Last Call: Tomás Rivera's Guide to Eating Dijon Like a Burgundian

 GPS: 47.3264° N, 5.0289° E

-The Experience: Your entry includes access to the tasting room, where automated dispensers pour 3cl samples from 30 different producers.
-Start with a village-level Gevrey-Chambertin (€3/sample) to understand Pinot Noir's earthy elegance, then progress to a Premier Cru from Vosne-Romanée (€6/sample) to taste what elevation and limestone soil can achieve.
+The Automated Tasting Room: Your entry includes access to thirty different producers via automated dispensers pouring 3cl samples.
+Start with a village-level Gevrey-Chambertin (€3/sample) to understand Pinot Noir's earthy, strawberry-leaf elegance.
+Then progress to a Premier Cru from Vosne-Romanée (€6/sample) to taste what limestone soil and careful vine age can achieve.
+The jump in complexity justifies the jump in price.
+This is the lesson Burgundy teaches: context matters.

 Les Clos Vivants